CSUF Teacher Induction Program FAQ

 The program is offered through University Extension and the current course fee is $675 per unit.
 The 2-year Traditional Program consists of 9.0 units total ($6,075*).
 The 1-year Early Completion Option (ECO) program consists of 5.0 units total ($3,375*). *Fees are subject to change at any time without further notice.

-University Extension students are not eligible for traditional financial aid.
+University Extension students are not eligible for traditional financial aid (FASFA).
 However, University Extension provides information that may assist students to participate in private student loan programs.
 Please refer to Financial Assistance for Continuing Education.

 CSUF Teacher Induction Program: District Responsibilities